-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning fighting.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge, constitutes misconduct because claimant did not follow policy on calling in for an absence.
-Three absences without calling in is an intentional act, in light of employer's policy to the contrary.
+The last incident, which brought about the discharge constitutes misconduct because claimant violated a known company rule that called for discharge on the first offense.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.